Free Resource

 Sitemap

 An XML file that lists all the important pages on your website, helping search engines discover and crawl your content more efficiently.
-Submitting a sitemap via Google Search Console is a best practice for ensuring comprehensive indexation.
+Each sitemap is capped at 50,000 URLs and 50 MB uncompressed; larger sites split content across multiple sitemaps referenced from a sitemap index file.
+Submitting your sitemap via Google Search Console is a best practice for ensuring comprehensive indexation.

 T